classic-terra/documents/proposals/v8_1-proposal.md

 https://github.com/classic-terra/core/releases/tag/v3.1.0

-The key change in this version is the introduction of the Oracle Split logic according to proposals 12098 and 12114.
+The key change in this version is the introduction of the Oracle Split logic according to **proposals 12098 and 12114**.
 The logic will divert Community Pool rewards (originated from the Tax Split) to the Oracle Pool (OP) and therefore slow down it's depletion rate.

 ### Proposal